chariot9/golang-infra/README.md

 # Golang-infra

-Comprehensive CI/CD flow with Golang, docker, jenkins and Sack integration.
+Comprehensive CI/CD flow with Golang, docker, jenkins and Slack integration.
 (CD flow need to be improved =)))

 ### Stages